schandrupatla/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+-The useRouteMatch hook attempts to match the current URL in the same way that a <Route> would.
+It’s mostly useful for getting access to the match data without actually rendering a <Route>.
 1. How would you explain form validation to someone who has never programmed before?
+-Form validation is a “technical process where a web-form checks if the information provided by a user is correct.”
+The form will either alert the user that they messed up and need to fix something to proceed
 1. In 1-2 sentences, define end to end testing.
+-End-to-end testing is a technique used to test whether the flow of an application right from start to finish is behaving as expected.
+The purpose of performing end-to-end testing is to identify system dependencies and to ensure that the data integrity is maintained between various system components and systems

 ## Instructions